Canada–United States border: Yukon

-The Canadian territory of Yukon shares its entire western border with the U.S. state of Alaska, beginning at the Beaufort Sea at and proceeding southwards along the 141st meridian west.
+The Canadian territory of Yukon shares its entire northwestern border with the U.S. state of Alaska, beginning at the Beaufort Sea at and proceeding southwards along the 141st meridian west.
 At 60°18′N, the border proceeds away from the 141st meridian west in a southeastward direction, following the Saint Elias Mountains.
 South of the 60th parallel north, the border continues into British Columbia.